 - Do you have to pay council tax or for a TV license in an empty property?

 - Insurance for empty commercial buildings

 Most standard home insurance policies allow your home to be empty for up to 60 days per year.
 If you leave your property unoccupied for longer than this, you may not be covered.

 What are the insurance options for unoccupied properties?

-There are unoccupied property insurance policies available that can provide comprehensive cover at a reasonable price.
+There are unoccupied house insurance policies available that can provide comprehensive cover at a reasonable price.
 Policies can include; damage to the property, damage to and theft of contents, damages due to a third party for injury or damage sustained on the property.
 Policies are flexible and can run from as little as one month to a year.

 There are a number of risks your property is vulnerable to when left unoccupied that need specific attention, including:

 - Burglary: thieves are far more likely to target a home they think is unoccupied.

 - Vandalism: an obviously empty home can be an easy target for vandalism.
 Common issues include; broken windows, graffiti and arson.

 - Water damage: burst water pipes can be a significant hazard and they are often costly to repair and put right any damage caused.
 Properties left empty in winter are particularly at risk.